vdemir/vdemir.github.io/_posts/2018-08-29-pyClasses.md

 print("\nRobots can do some work here.\n")

-print("Robots have finished their work.") print("So let's destroy them.") droid1.die() droid2.die()
+print("Robots have finished their work.
+So let's destroy them.") droid1.die() droid2.die()